BBrees/Whats_For_Dinner/README.md

 ﻿# Whats_For_Dinner

-About
+ABOUT

 Do you ever have trouble deciding which restaurants to go to?
-Does it every cause marital arguments or make you miss the window of opportunity?
+Does it every cause marital strife or make you miss the window of opportunity?
 This is the app for you.
 Utilizing Python and the Yelp API you can find a place in seconds.

 REQUIREMENTS